Originally Published June 28, 2017

 I tested my theory by whispering his name behind him to see if he turned around.
 When he didn’t, I silently cheered.
 When he did, I told myself that one didn’t count.

-Of course, it all ended with a heartbreaking trip to have him tested.
+Of course, it all ended with a heartbreaking trip to have his ears tested.
 It was just him and me in the room as they set off a series of beeps to measure his brain’s response.
 There was no raising of hands or verbal confirmation that he was hearing anything.
 It was all computerized.
 Because of that, I didn’t know how he did until it was all over and the nurse came back into the room.

 Well, Mr. Guttman, we did the test and there isn’t anything wrong with his hearing.
 Of course, you can do follow up testing…